roscoj/launch_school_repo/assessment_prep/introduction_to_programming_notes.md

   * `arr.last` returns the last element
   * `arr[3]` returns the element at the third index

-**Modifiying Arrays**
+**Modifiying Arrays and Common Array Methods**

 * `.pop` method
-  * This method destructively deletes the last element in the array
+  * This method deletes the last element in the array
+  * Destructive method
   * Return: the popped element
 ```ruby
 a = [1,2,3,4,5]